Scroll down for the list of books/movies that have been reviewed.

 I have to warn you though, my rants are in no way professional and have many spoilers.
 I don’t hate on a story as long as it’s trying to share an idea that I think could work in our society or should be encouraged to work in our society.
 I don’t usually complain about the unrealistic nature unless it’s really roll-my-eyes unrealistic and it doesn’t sync with the story that’s being told – like an unlikely character trait.
 I gloss over a lot of things because I’m not reading/watching to critic things, I’m reading and watching for my own enjoyment.
 So there might be a lot of mistakes in a story that I’ll let pass.
 But if I really dislike the story, every little thing will annoy me.

-Please also note, I do not hate any actors/actresses.
-If I do hate someone, it's the character they play.
+Please also note, I do not hate any actors/actresses and authors.
+If I do hate someone, it's the character in the story.
+If I do hate something, it's the story.
+But hate is a strong word that I tend to use loosely.

 My reviews/rants/rambles, are usually my main concerns regarding the story I read or watch.
 They are not all negative though for there are so many good books and movies out there!